“Life is uncertain. Eat dessert first.”—from Just Desserts’s t-shirts.

 When I moved to San Francisco in the late 1970s from the District of Columbia, one of the first things anyone told me after I arrived was, “You have to go to Just Desserts and try their Chocolate Fudge Cake.
 You’ll love it.”
 I did and was a regular customer from then on.

-Just Desserts had a lot of openly-Queer/GTQBL employees.
-The company was very pro-Queer.
-And the Queer community very much supported Just Desserts for decades.
+Just Desserts had a lot of openly-Queer employees.
+The company was very pro-Queer, which I appreciated and the Queer Community very much supported Just Desserts for decades.
 There would be lines out the door especially on viernes/Friday and sábado/Saturday night of the original Church Street location for people wanting their Chocolate Fudge Cake.

 The cakes one sees today in some big box stores with the Just Desserts name on them are not the same cakes/recipes that the original company made.
 The new company (that bought-out the original Just Desserts) implies they are the same cakes — the last time I checked I think they used language such as “Classic Recipes” or “Classic Cakes” which is just marketing language — but I know from looking at the list of ingredients that they’re not the same cakes at all.
 For example, most of the original cake recipes used all butter.
 They were in the “butter cakes” category.
 One exception to that was the Carrot Cake, which is usually made with some kind of oil.
 There is butter in the cakes from the new Just Desserts but there’s also canola oil in them (to extend the shelf life?), including the original Just Desserts’s signature Chocolate Fudge Cake.
 There was no canola oil in JD’s original Chocolate Fudge Cake.
 Our ingredients’ lists were mostly short, depending upon the dessert.
 Guar gum is in some of the new cake recipes which was also not in the original cakes.
 The list of ingredients for the new cakes looks more like the ingredients’ list one would find in the bakery at Saf*w*y.